jeffreykegler/Marpa--R2/UPDATES.md

 does not occur in Linux, but may occur on targets other than MacOs.

-When this problem occurs, the log will contain this message.
+When this problem occurs, the log will contain this message:
 ```
 config.status: error: Something went wrong bootstrapping makefile fragments
     for automatic dependency tracking.
 Try re-running configure with the